jomjol/AI-on-the-edge-device-docs/docs/Graphical-Configuration.md

 * The line in the middle should go through the middle of the  number (in case it is not  moving in or out)

 To save the result push "Save all to config.ini" (4).

-**Attention:** Currently you have to reboot the ESP32 to take the changes in the `config.ini` to take place.
+**:bangbang: Attention:** Currently you have to reboot the ESP32 to take the changes in the `config.ini` to take place.

 This steps are running on the ESP32 directly.
 So be patient with the results.